 Do you want to live your dreams in life?
-To be successful living your dreams, the first thing you have to do is get your mind set up right.
 All great things start in the mind first, and then spread into reality second.
 Mentality is the force that separates the winners from the losers in life.
 The winners are those who are fighting to live their dreams.
 The losers are those who complain, blame, embrace excuses, and rely on blind luck to live their dreams.
 I have experienced being both a winner and loser in my life.
 This article is about the winning and losing mindsets I have lived: “The Kite-Flying Mindset,” and the “Fighter Pilot Mindset,” and how both mindsets have either helped or hindered me, to live my dreams.

 The harsh truth in life is that we all only get one shot to experience life on earth.
 If you waste your time here, your experience here will be gone forever.
 We don’t get a second shot.
 You only get this one chance to live.
 So if you want to live your dreams, you must choose to embrace a mindset that wills your dreams into existence.
 You must accept the fact that your reality is always a choice, and that choice is always up to you.

 Before I jump into describing the two different mindsets that I call: “The Kite-Flyer Mindset,” and the, “The Fighter Pilot Mindset,” I first want to paint a huge, broad picture of what the journey to living your dreams looks like.

 HERE ARE FOUR SIMPLE STEPS TO LIVE YOUR DREAMS: